gempromise/gempromise.github.io/index.md

 **GEMPROMISE** will establish a generative active learning approach to suggest process parameters leading to targeted properties, promoting a physical and chemical understanding of
 Proc.&rarr;Struc.&rarr;Prop.&rarr;Perf., as ultimate goal.
 Its key ideas emerged in a synergistic brainstorming between Cyril AYMONIER (experiments), Gian-Marco RIGNANESE (simulations), and Pierre VANDERGHEYNST (ML):
-(i) a multimodal ML model will be developed to leverage experiments and simulations as direct and indirect data providers of varying quantity and quality, integrating these modalities through a joint latent space allowing for generation, (ii) a HT synthesis and characterization platform will be designed to close the loop and respond to the ML model queries, and (iii) a HT simulation framework will be devised for predicting Struc.&rarr;Prop. information to complement experiments.
+1. a multimodal ML model will be developed to leverage experiments and simulations as direct and indirect data providers of varying quantity and quality, integrating these modalities through a joint latent space allowing for generation,
+2. a HT synthesis and characterization platform will be designed to close the loop and respond to the ML model queries, and
+3. a HT simulation framework will be devised for predicting Struc.&rarr;Prop. information to complement experiments.

 To illustrate the concept, **GEMPROMISE** will give birth to a bottom-up, sustainable, and scalable method to produce new synthetic layered silicates with controllable band gaps.
 Once established, this approach can be extended to other processes, structures, properties, and hence applications.